zipxing/rust_pixel/README.md

 --- MacOS ---

 **Install iTerm2**

 For better terminal display, you need to install [iTerm2] and set it to dark background mode.

+[iTerm2]: https://iterm2.com/

+**Install Nerd Font**

 You also need to install DroidSansMono Nerd Font.

-[iTerm2]: https://iterm2.com/

 **Install brew**
 ```